USA Customs Clearance Logo White

 Regulations for Importing Soil into the U.S.

 The USDA, through APHIS, controls the influx of soil into the U.S. in a variety of different ways.
-First, a clear description of the intended purpose of the imported soil must be provided on PPQ Form 525-A. This is mandatory for shipments over 3lbs.
-Packages less than 3 lbs. can undergo heat sterilization under the supervision of APHIS at the port of arrival.
-Second, most imported soil is expected to be destroyed after its intended use.
-When applying for the permit, you need to provide the method that will be used to dispose of the soil.
-If you’re not planning to dispose of the soil, an explanation needs to be given.
+First, a clear description of the intended purpose of the imported soil must be provided on PPQ Form 525-A for packages less than 3 lbs.
+These shipments can undergo heat sterilization under the supervision of APHIS at the port of arrival.

-For large shipments, and even for many small shipments, the receiving facility will need to undergo an inspection by APHIS.
+Under some circumstances, the receiving facility will need to undergo an inspection by APHIS.
 This is done to ensure that appropriate equipment and procedures are on-site.

 What about Soil Samples?

-Soil Samples follow the same guidelines as importing large amounts of soil; some types are prohibited, but you can apply for a permit via the USDA Plant Protection and Quarantine Permit Unit to get permission.
+Soil samples follow the same guidelines as importing large amounts of soil; some types are prohibited, but you can apply for a permit via the USDA Plant Protection and Quarantine Permit Unit to get permission.
 As long as the soil samples meet the guidelines referenced above from APHIS, it is likely your permit will be granted.

 Challenges When Importing and Shipping Soil

-1. Heat Treatment: treating the soil at a heat of 250 degrees fahrenheit for at least two hours;
+1. Heat Treatment: Treating the soil at a heat of 250 degrees Fahrenheit for at least two hours.

 Do You Need a Customs Bond to Import Soil into the United States?